Labor Relations

 Postdoctoral Scholar – Fellow (21642)

-An appointment is made in the title “Postdoctoral Scholar – Fellow” when the Postdoctoral Scholar has been awarded a fellowship or traineeship for postdoctoral study by an extramural agency and the fellowship or traineeship stipend is paid either directly or through a University account.
+An appointment is made in the title “Postdoctoral Scholar – Fellow” when the Postdoctoral Scholar has been awarded a fellowship or traineeship for postdoctoral study by an extramural agency and the fellowship or traineeship stipend is paid through a University account.

 Time spent working in this classification shall count towards the five (5) year maximum eligibility criteria for Postdoctoral Scholars, as specified in Section 25.1.B. of this Article.